 - Firefox 24+

 - Safari 5.0

-APEx was created to ensure accountability in radiation therapy practices.
+The ASTRO Accreditation Program for Excellence (APEx® ) was created to support quality improvement in radiation therapy practices.
+The mission of the ASTRO Accreditation Program for Excellence is to recognize facilities by objectively assessing the radiation oncology care team, policies and procedures, and the facility.
+The program establishes standards of performance derived from white papers and consensus practice guidance for radiation oncology.
 The program provides an objective review by practicing radiation oncology professionals of essential functions and processes of radiation oncology practices.
 It offers transparent, measurable, evidence-and consensus-based standards that emphasize a professional commitment to safety and quality.
-Facilities that obtain practice accreditation will have the systems, personnel and policies and procedures needed to provide high quality, safe patient care.
+Facilities that obtain practice accreditation will have the systems, personnel, and policies and procedures that are needed to meet the APEx standards for high-quality patient care.
 The length of the accreditation cycle is four years.

 A Unique Program Structure

 There are many aspects of APEx that make it a unique practice accreditation program:

 - Transparent processes, standards, evidence indicators and criteria for objective scoring.

 - A self-assessment process that evaluates a practice’s readiness for accreditation.

 - Four-year accreditation cycles instead of the more common three-year cycle to allow practices time to implement and measure quality improvement strategies.